Written by Sean McPheat |

 Follow up also doesn’t mean you must bend over backwards and “jump through hoops” at a customer’s whim.
 While you should always provide your clients with a value that is greater than the money they paid, you will still perform a service.

 Follow these three simple steps:

 Continue to Sell

 What happens to your enthusiasm for your product or service once you close the sale?

-Usually when the customer has signed the order, received the goods and paid the bill, the sales person discontinues the “selling.”
+After you have asked for the sale and when the customer has signed the order, received the goods or services and have paid the invoice, the salesperson discontinues the “selling.”

 At first glance this appears to make sense, because the customer has bought the product; the client has agreed to the service and therefore no more selling is needed.

 The sales person feels no need to continue to try to convince the customer, because the customer is “sold.”
 However, this instant “drop” in your enthusiasm for your product or service can have a detrimental “buyer’s remorse” effect on your customers.

 From the client’s perspective, you were first very excited to get the opportunity just to speak to the client about your wonderful product.